isomerpages/govtech-corp/media/technews/_posts/2024-07-30-post-How to tell if it’s a scam: The red flags in scam messages you need to spot.md

 </p>
 <h4>Red flag #5: Unexpected payment requests</h4>
 <p>If you're transacting with the Government, you usually will have to use
-your SingPass to log in to the website.
+your Singpass to log in to the website.
 Always be sceptical when this doesn't happen.
 The fact that PayNow also isn't offered as a payment option is a red flag.</p>
 <p>Stay alert to any unexpected requests for payments or fees, particularly